Parris Glendening: Tenure

-Glendening's early administration was marked by tax reform and economic development.
+Glendening's early administration was marked by higher education investment, environmental protection, tax reform and economic development.
 From 1994 to 1998, he cut or lowered more than 50 Maryland taxes, including the state personal income tax.
 By the end of his first term, Maryland's national rank in job creation had moved from 43rd to 14th.
 Glendening's job creation efforts focused mainly on biotechnology.
 Seeking to make Maryland a world leader in this area, Glendening successfully recruited companies such as Human Genome Sciences, Gallow Lab, and Qiagen to Maryland.
 As of June 2014, Maryland was home to the second-largest biotech cluster per capita in the U.S.

 Glendening also assisted in successfully bringing the National Football League teams Washington Redskins from Robert F. Kennedy Stadium in the neighboring District of Columbia (Washington, D.C.) who now play in a new stadium in Landover, with then owner Jack Kent Cooke, and the relocated franchise Baltimore Ravens, from Cleveland, Ohio, as the former Cleveland Browns with owner Art Modell to play in Baltimore after two years in a new stadium as part of the sports complex at Camden Yards, west of the redeveloped Inner Harbor.
-Glendening personally negotiated the relocation agreements with both owners and then undertook a politically heated battle against members of his own party – led by State Senator Chris Van Hollen (future Representative and Senator) – to build the teams' new stadiums and pay for the needed road improvements and public works infrastructure.
+Glendening personally negotiated the relocation agreements with both owners and then undertook a politically heated battle against members of his own party – led by state senator Chris Van Hollen (future representative and senator) – to build the teams' new stadiums and pay for the needed road improvements and public works infrastructure.